Fall of Saigon: Capitulation and final surrender announcement

 The Tank Brigade 203 soldiers entered the Palace and found Minh and all members of his cabinet sitting and waiting for them.
-The political commissar Lieutenant colonel Bùi Văn Tùng arrived at the Palace ten minutes after the first tanks.
-Minh realised this was the highest-ranking officer around then said: "We are waiting to hand over the cabinet", Tung replied immediately: "You have nothing to hand over but your unconditional surrender to us".
-Tung then wrote a speech announcing the surrender and dissolution of what remained of the South Vietnamese government.
+Commissar Tùng arrived at the Palace ten minutes after the first tanks.
+Minh realised this was the highest-ranking officer around then said: "We are waiting to hand over the cabinet", Tùng replied immediately: "You have nothing to hand over but your unconditional surrender to us".
+Tùng then wrote a speech announcing the surrender and dissolution of what remained of the South Vietnamese government.
 He then escorted Minh to the Radio Saigon to read it to avoid further needless bloodshed.
 The surrender announcement was recorded by German journalist Börries Gallasch's tape recorder.

 Colonel Bùi Tín, a military journalist was at the Palace around noon to witness the events.
-In his memoir, he confirmed that Lt.-Col Bùi Văn Tùng was the one who accepted the surrender and wrote the statement for Minh.
-However, in an interview with WGBH Educational Foundation in 1981, he falsely claimed that he was the first high officer who met Minh and accepted the surrender (with Tung's words).
+In his memoir, he confirmed that Lt.
+Col. Bùi Văn Tùng was the one who accepted the surrender and wrote the statement for Minh.
+In a previous interview with WGBH Educational Foundation in 1981, he had falsely claimed that he was the first high officer who met Minh and accepted the surrender (with Tùng's words).
 This claim was repeated after his defection from Vietnam and sometimes cited mistakenly by foreign correspondents and historians.

-At 2:30 Minh announced the formal surrender of South Vietnam:
+At 2:30, Minh announced the formal surrender of South Vietnam:

-I, General Duong Van Minh, president of the Saigon administration, appeal to the armed forces of the Republic of Vietnam to laydown their arms and surrender unconditionally to the forces of the Liberation Army of South Vietnam.
+I, General Dương Văn Minh, president of the Saigon administration, appeal to the armed forces of the Republic of Vietnam to laydown their arms and surrender unconditionally to the forces of the Liberation Army of South Vietnam.
 Furthermore, I declare that the Saigon government is completely dissolved at all levels.
 From the Central government to the local governments must be handed over to the Provisional Revolutionary Government of the Republic of South Vietnam.